blackducksoftware/blackduck-alert/deployment/docker-compose/README.md

     - Bad: ```PUBLIC_HUB_WEBSERVER_HOST=https://blackduck.example.com```

 ### Black Duck Web Server Port
-The PUBLIC_HUB_WEBSERVER_PORT environment variable should be specified if Black Duck is running on another port other that the default https (443) port.
+The PUBLIC_HUB_WEBSERVER_PORT environment variable should be specified if Black Duck is running on another port other than the default https (443) port.

 - Add PUBLIC_HUB_WEBSERVER_HOST environment variable.
 (The value must be the hostname only.)